Building Success: A Real Estate Podcast – Live from MRI Ascend 2019

 That’s really interesting, so can you explain that piece of tech that you guys are developing as it relates to that, because that’s a new avenue I haven’t heard before.

-So obviously we’ve got smart home technology, is one of the 4 core products we’re building, and the core of that is a proprietary hub that connects to the Cloud through a variety of methods, either wifi or through a cell network, etc. And then we’ve got locks that allow, that sit on the door, that allow a code to be issued.
+So obviously we’ve got smart apartment technology, it’s one of the 4 core products we’re building, and the core of that is a proprietary hub that connects to the Cloud through a variety of methods, either wifi or through a cell network, etc. And then we’ve got locks that allow, that sit on the door, that allow a code to be issued.
 That code can be issued for a very short period of time.
 So if a resident wants to go to the property managers website and then say – hey I’d like to tour – they can provide some basic credentials, they get a code that’s good from 6:00-6:45pm, and we’re able to track the entry and exit to see if they actually used it.
 We can pre-set the air conditioning down so that when they get there, the apartment is comfortable.
 And then the code only works for that 45 minute period of time.

 OK that’s awesome, and I think I get it, I think I get that comfortability of people being able to go on their own, being able to talk candidly about a unit, and everything that’s going on and feel the, you know, take their own pace, look through every cupboard, all of that sort of thing, that’s fantastic.